svdC1/mirumoji/docs/CONTRIBUTING.md

 > A prompt will appear allowing you to choose between starting up the `Mirumoji (GPU)` development container _(~30GB Uncompressed)_ and the `Mirumoji (CPU)` development container _(~5.5GB Uncompressed)_.

 > Choose the `GPU` option if your machine has an `NVIDIA GPU`, otherwise choose the `CPU` option.

+> The first startup might take a few minutes since the development image needs to be pulled from the repository

 #### Running the Backend